tristansokol/Bobcats/improved-jerk.md

 ### Conclusion

 Those are the main aspects of the JERK agent, and the complete code can be seen here: [tristansokol/Bobcats : jerk_agent_for_understanding/jerk_agent.py](https://github.com/tristansokol/Bobcats/blob/master/jerk_agent_for_understanding/jerk_agent.py).
-There is never enough time, but a possible expansions that I think could be interesting next steps for this agent is experimenting with using a neural net to make the decision of backtracking, instead of the exploit bias and other parameters.
+There is never enough time, but possible expansions that I think could be interesting next steps for this agent is experimenting with using a neural net to make the decision of backtracking, instead of the exploit bias and other parameters.
 This could potentially allow for more complex strategies to emerge (such as dynamic levels of backtracking) with a fairly simple mechanic.